Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 A partition is a portion or region of a storage device that users can manage independently.
 Once formatted using a file system—more below—a partition is now available to the operating system as a volume.

-For example, in Windows, each drive letter you see (like C: or D:) represents a volume (partition).
+For example, in a Windows computer, each drive letter you see (like C: or D:) represents a volume (partition).

 Partition vs. volume vs. drive vs. disc vs. disk